tlietz/Exkeylibur/README.md

 Take the cool, dark, steeled board,
 Steal it, sheath it, in your workflow.
-I know you'd drown with it to be together.
+I would drown with it to be together.
 Must you breathe?
 'Cause it will feel like heaven.
 ```